Patient balances after insurance grew 67 percent from 2012 to 2017, according to a TransUnion Healthcare study announced earlier this summer.

 The good news is that patients with insurance tend to pay more on their balances than self-pay patients.
 Based on a 2017 Crowe Horvath analysis, uninsured patients pay approximately 6.06 percent on the dollar, while patients with insurance pay 15.51 percent overall.

 The bad news is that patients with insurance who have higher and higher deductibles have increasingly lower payment rates.
 For instance, for patients with balances from $1,451 to $5,000, the payment rate is more than 25 percent, but when the balance goes up to $5,001 through $7,500, the payment rate is only 10.2 percent.
-For balances of $7,501 through $10,000, the payment rate is 4.1 percent, and with a self-pay balance at more than $10,000, providers can expect about 0.9 percent payment rate.
+For balances of $7,501 through $10,000, the payment rate is 4.1 percent, and with patient balances of more than $10,000, providers can expect about 0.9 percent payment rate.

 And together, high deductibles and a growing uninsured rate translate into greater patient debt.
 According to a July 2018 study published in Health Affairs, one in six Americans have past-due health care bills on their credit report, which totals around $81 billion of debt.
 And though older Americans typically have greater healthcare expenses, the study found that 11 percent of those with medical bills in collections were 27-years-old — the largest share observed in this new study.
 Not only did fewer older adults have medical debt, the average size of medical debt decreased as patients grew older, dropping nearly 40 percent from patients age twenty-seven to sixty-four.

 As the extent of the problem with patient billing becomes clearer, the potential solutions become more complex.